-- The following suggested sequence of study is for new full-time students starting the program in the academic year listed. - When registering for classes refer to your Program Evaluation/Degree Audit to see your specific program requirements and ensure proper registration. - Courses are subject to change.
+The following suggested sequence of study is for new full-time students starting the program in the academic year listed.

+When registering for classes refer to your Program Evaluation/Degree Audit to see your specific program requirements and ensure proper registration.

-Semester 1 AGA-114 Principles of Agronomy 3 Total Credits 3
+Semester 1 AGA-114 Principles of Agronomy

+Semester 2

 AGA-154 Fundamentals of Soil Science 3

 AGP-450 Fundamentals of GIS 3

+Total Credits 6

+Semester 3

 AGP-333 Precision Farming Systems 3

 AGP-436 Advanced Precision Farming: Hardware 3